Ravend-Biacala/bookmarks/c_19_presentation_script.md

 * We currently live in times of severe social volatility, and it is now more than ever we need to come together, albeit virtually, and celebrate the Fidelity’s vastly diverse workforce.
 * Fidelity offers a plethora of resource groups and events that help to celebrate and support the ever-growing diversity within the organisation – examples of which are; ASPIRE - which enables employees to enhance their connection to the Black/AA/Latino/Hispanic cultures, Fidelity Pride (LGBT+ community) and Fidelity Enable which focuses on the inclusion and empowerment of those working with disabilities.
 * WFH makes it difficult to organise events celebrating diversity and enhancing inclusivity in the company.
 Many events are held in the office to further acknowledge and celebrate the various cultures, backgrounds and minorities and spread across the organisation.
 Such events give employees opportunities to embrace diversity, but the same ‘buzz’ around these events would wain virtually but should definitely continue as normal.
-* Fidelity Foundation
+* Fidelity have been very proactive in supporting Racial Equity in the past few months while working from home .
+Associates have donated in excess of $480,000 to the Fidelity Foundation – which the organization has matched twofold summing to $1.44m in donations.
+Emails and notices sent by the company encouraging further donations to the foundation could be hugely beneficial.

 ## Slide 16: Summary - Dale

 Going back to the question “What do you believe the future workforce will look like”

 We believe that WFH is the future.
-And if executed well, it’ll be a huge benefit moving forward. <br>
+And if executed well, it’ll be a huge benefit moving forward.
-Before, WFH was seen as sort of thought of as a special exception more than an option. <br>
+Before, WFH was sort of thought of as a special exception and now we think that its more of an option that everyone can choose from.
-Now that we know how effective it can be.
-We can utilise this.
-This especially help people with children and that need to be at home or people who live far away.

-The 3 biggest challenges we faced in our survey were communication, regular schedule and Work enviroment
-* Our main solutions were active collaboration and collaboration day
+Our main solutions throughout the presentations were
+* collaboration day
-* A good schedule involes planning a routing and have some workshop
+* Planning a routing, have daily events and workshop
-* A good workspace needs good diverity and equiptment
+* Utilize diversity recourses and have suitable work from equipment

 And these points kind of ties in with the second part of the topic question asking how important is social interaction.
-And I think these 3 points has a huge effect on your social interaction.
-	* it can have big impact in how an individual could work, mental health and daily routine.
+And we think these 3 points has a huge effect on interact socially.
+It can have big impact in how an individual could work, their mental health and their daily routine.

-	* Ideally, we’d want to replicate the kind of communication we have in an office but at home.
+The end goal is replicate the kind of communication you’d have in an office but at home.

+And we think that these points help that.

 ## Slide 17: Outro - Dale

-That is our presentation, Thank you very much for listening.
+That is our presentation we are group Quaranteam, Thank you very much for listening.
 And we’d be happy to answer any questions.